 For a first offense DUI conviction, the absolute minimum penalty is one day in jail and a $350 base fine.
 The law requires one consecutive 24 hour period of jail.
 So if you are booked in jail but released short of 24 hours, you will probably have to reserve an entire 24 hours.
 In King County, the one day of jail can be served for free at the King County Jail.
 Some judges will allow the option to serve the jail at a nicer facility, such as the Issaquah or Kirkland jail, but it costs money (typically $100 to $150 a day).
 RCW 46.61.5055 allows 15 days of Electronic Home Monitoring to be served instead of the one day in jail.
 But Electronic Home Monitoring costs money, and generally requires approval from your employer.
 So most people opt to serve the one day in jail and get it over with.

 If the person has prior DUI convictions, the sentence will likely be months, not days in jail.
 For sentences more than 5-10 days, the person may be eligible for a third off their sentence in good time.
-On nwcrimeblog.com, I have written about the topics of good time in jail and work release.
+On my blog, I have written about of good time in jail.
 If eligible, one can avoid a lengthy jail sentence by completing the deferred prosecution program.

 If it is a first offense, and the chemical dependency assessment and treatment is completed, most judges will not impose supervised probation.
 Instead, the court will impose a “record check” probation where the court periodically checks the person’s records to make sure they have not reoffended.
 If the chemical dependency assessment and treatment is not completed, the court may impose supervised probation, where you must meet periodically with a probation officer.
 Supervised probation costs money, in addition to being inconvenient.
 That is why ideally, the person will have completed all of the recommended treatment prior to the time of sentencing.